cardstack/cardstack-documentation/guides/release/getting-started/main-concepts.md

 People can create many different kinds of cards, make copies of them, share them, or use cards inside of other cards!

 From a technical perspective, a card is a group of schema, data, features, and code that all travel together.
 They can be serialized into JSON and extended.
-A helpful metaphor is to think about the browser as your operating system and the cards as apps.
-The code that is part of a card can be executed by the Hub.
-A card is responsible for only its own API, and should not manipulate the behavior of other cards.
-This is referred to as the "card boundary."

 ### The Hub